Year 2000

 This formed the basis of our 2001 publication “Pseudomonas infection in people with cystic fibrosis.
 Suggestions for prevention and infection control”

-The group were unanimous in recommending segregation of patients according to their PA status – even though one of the consultant paediatricians at the Royal Brompton wrote a fierce letter to the CF Trust suggesting segregation would be impossible and suggesting we were a “group of zealots”!
+The group were unanimous in recommending segregation of patients according to their PA status – even though one of the consultant paediatricians at the Royal Brompton (Mark Rosenthal) wrote a fierce, frankly rude, letter to the CF Trust suggesting segregation would be impossible and suggesting we were a “group of zealots”!
+There’s always one!!!!

 Sir Michael Rawlins

-There was a session on “Guidelines” with speakers such as Sir Michael Rawlins of NICE.
+There was a session on “Guidelines” with speakers such as Sir Michael Rawlins, Chairman of of NICE.
 Not a good idea – I’d heard it all before.
-I’m afraid these guys seem to have caught something from Tony Blair which is really off-putting for simple clinicians and others working their boots off in the NHS.

-This was an editorial in the British Medical Journal.
+There was an interesting editorial in the British Medical Journal.
 27th of March 1999.

 “And what about the accountability of NICE?
 Who appointed the first chairman Sir Michael Rawlins – pleasant fellow that he is, and what process was used?
 There is an inevitable sense that although the government has learnt that the rhetoric of transparency, accountability and evidence-based appraisal, it would rather avoid living with it day by day”

-Another depressing feature of the RCPCH meeting was the complete absence of any presentation or poster relating in anyway to Cystic Fibrosis.
+Another depressing feature of this RCPCH meeting was the complete absence of any presentation or poster relating in anyway to Cystic Fibrosis.
+However, in all fairness, most CF research is presented at International CF conferences.

 After a long gestation period our report is nearing completion and we hope will be ready by October.
-The group was organised by the Sheffield members and one had been seriously I’ll, also the group lacked the driving forward skills of Sandra Kennedy and Carol Eagles at the CF Trust.
+The meetings of the group were organised by the Sheffield members and one had been seriously ill, also the group lacked the driving forward skills of Sandra Kennedy and Carol Eagles at the CF Trust.

 “Cystic Fibrosis in children and adults.
 The Leeds Method of Management” 1986-2008